surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Week of Feb 26:
 - Then: LFOs
 - Then: Mod Matrix Depth
+- Then modulation for a voice should be "done"
+- Comb Filter
 - Then: Add a zone by sample revisit especially filters borked on add
 - Then: Implement the memory pool more intelligently
 - JSON .at() to findOr almost everywhere and add a stremaing version findIf